Are You Curious About the Difference Between Asphalt Paving and Sealcoating?

 Sealcoating is the application of a specially-formulated liquid coating to asphalt pavement.
 As the liquid dries, it hardens to seal the pavement from water penetration, sun damage, and chemicals that can degrade asphalt surfaces over time.
 Typically made from refined tar or petroleum products, sealcoating also reduces friction, creating a smoother driving or parking surface.

+Stop your search if you are looking up “sealcoating near me,” hoping to fix your asphalt cracks.
 Unlike asphalt paving, sealcoating is not a method used to repair asphalt surfaces.
 Think of sealcoating more like pavement maintenance instead of a repair service.
-Any defects that exist under the surface will remain after the sealcoating is complete.
+Any defects under the surface will remain after the sealcoating is complete.

 While sealcoating can effectively cover small cracks and blemishes, it is much more effective at protecting your driveway from damage than repairing existing defects.